dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Soft Grid method

-Everything still follows the 8 Point Grid, **but we remove the vertical baseline, and horizontal adherence to a strict 8 point grid** The spacing between every element can become a multiple of 8.
+Everything still follows the 8 Point Grid, **but we remove the vertical baseline, and horizontal adherence to a strict 8 point grid.** The spacing between every element can be a multiple of 8.
 Note that 4 and 12px are commonly included in the list of spacers, even though they are not multiples of 8.

 The Soft Grid method is seemingly easier to implement because one doesn't have to do a case-per-case spacing assessment with the developers.